ytopt-team/ytopt/README.md

     scripts that contain the search implementations ytopt/benchmark/
-    a set of problems the user can use to compare our different search algorithms or as examples to build their own problems
+    a set of problems the user can use to compare our different search algorithms or as examples to build their own problems ytopt-libe/
+    scripts and a set of examples for using ytopt-libe with some tutorials
 ```

 # Basic Usage